-As the parent of a soon-to-be kindergartener, you’ve likely heard the laundry list of skills and experiences your daughter could benefit from having before entering the classroom.
-Many of those suggestions are solid and will help her academically (she will be better off if she knows her ABCs), but there’s one majorly important experience that often gets left off these lists: Playtime.
+You've likely heard the laundry list of skills and experiences your daughter could benefit from having outside the classroom.
+Many of those suggestions are solid and will help her academically (she will be better off if she reads at home!), but there’s one majorly important experience that often gets left off these lists: Playtime.

 We’re not talking structured playtime directed by adults or games with pre-determined rules.
 Quite the opposite!
 The type of playtime that your girl might most benefit from is independent, self-directed, and generally free of structure.
 “Studies show that play allows the neurons in a child’s brain to form new connections—and that this rewiring helps boost emotional intelligence, decision making skills, creativity and problem solving abilities,” says Girl Scouts’ developmental psychologist, Dr. Andrea Bastiani Archibald.
 Beyond enhancing your child’s brain development, play will also help your daughter stretch her imagination, improve her physical dexterity, experiment with negotiation, and help her discover new interests and talents.
 Every one of these things will give her a leg up in kindergarten and beyond.